Postharvest Technology of Horticultural Crops Short Course

 - Parking.
-Daily campus parking permits cost $8/day and during the first week they may be purchased at kiosks near the entrance of the parking lot.
+Daily campus parking permits cost $9/day and during the first week the permits may be purchased at kiosks near the entrance of the parking lot.
 Please notify the registration coordinator if you will be parking a vehicle on campus during the week of the field tour.

 - Air Travel.
 The closest airport to Davis is Sacramento International (a 25 minute drive); we encourage the 2-Week participants to use this airport as the Field Tour bus completes its route at the UC Davis campus.

-The 1-Week enrollment fee for 2014 was $1975, and included all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, Monday - Friday lunches, and one barbeque dinner.
-The enrollment to the 1-Week, lecture-only section is limited to 25 participants.
+The 1-Week enrollment fee is $2075, and includes all classroom instruction, lab activities, course materials, morning and afternoon coffee breaks, Monday - Friday lunches, and one barbeque dinner.
+The enrollment to the 1-Week, lecture-only section is limited to 45 participants.

-The 2-Week enrollment fee for 2014 was $2995, and included all week 1 activities, plus field tour transportation and continental breakfasts Monday through Friday during the tour, as well as a Networking Reception in Visalia on Monday, June 22.
-Enrollment to the two-week section of this Short Course is limited to 55 participants.
+The 2-Week enrollment fee is $3150, and includes all week 1 activities, plus field tour transportation and continental breakfasts Monday through Friday during the tour, as well as a Networking Reception in Visalia on Monday, June 22.
+Enrollment to the two-week section of this Short Course is limited to 50 participants.
 An additional lodging fee is also required for 2-Week participants.

-Enrollments were requested no later than May 16, 2014.
+Enrollments are requested no later than May 15, 2015.
 Reservations are accepted made on a first-paid, first-served basis.
 A waiting list will be available for additional registrants.

 All-Inclusive Package (2015)